FidelElie/FiDev/apps/home/src/content/music/2018-08-12/raleigh-ritchie-time-in-a-tree.md

 Him (Greyworm in Game of Thrones) and Childish Gambino.
 (Troy in Community, because yeah I've been listening to him for ages, way before Because the Internet came out.
 Sorry had to be one of those fans for a moment).
-To me they are the perfect examples that good can come out of watching a TV show other than laughs, drama or suspense.
-I found an artist who hasn't done any wrong in my eyes when it comes Raleigh, he makes the music he feels like making and it bangs.
+To me, they are the perfect examples that good can come out of watching a TV show other than laughs, drama or suspense.
+I found an artist who hasn't done any wrong in my eyes when it comes Raleigh, he makes the music he feels like making and it shows.
 How can I be against that?
 Now I'm just waiting for the next album to drop....